andrewkingme/andrewkingme.github.io/_work/Revit-ViewSet-from-Project-Browser-Selection.md

 ### Result

-Here is the result.
-ViewSet creation in seconds, directly from a Revit Project Browser selection.
+Here is a sample ViewSet created using the code above.

-{% include image.html image="ViewSet-from-Revit-Project-Browser-Selection-002.png" caption="ViewSet Dialog" %}
+{% include image.html image="Revit-ViewSet-from-Project-Browser-Selection-002.png" caption="Sample ViewSet" %}

+Imagine the possibilities- For example, exporting individual views from a specific sheet.
+Instead of matching names in the ViewSet dialog, we simply expand the sheet in the Project Browser, select the desired views, and run the script to create a new ViewSet.